 Can batik quilts be washed?
 Of course!
 You already know to pre-wash your batiks, but all regular washes of batik quilts afterward should either be by hand or on a very gentle cycle in your machine.
 And since most batik fabrics are cotton, ironing—preferably on a low or medium setting—is completely safe.

 Now, when it comes to working with batik fabric prints, most actually don’t have a right or wrong side.
 You’ve likely heard Jenny refer to the “right” and “wrong” sides of fabric in her tutorials—the “right” being the side of the fabric where the colors and designs are the most vivid.
 Because batiks are dyed all the way through, both sides are typically just as vivid as the other, so there is no right or wrong side!
 Though this isn’t always the case with all batik quilt fabrics, so when you encounter a batik with sides that are nearly identical, just pick the side that appears brightest to you and let that be the “right” side for your batik quilts.

 One of the best things about batik quilt fabric is how versatile it is--it’s not limited to specific colors or a particular look!
 One of the most common batik patterns is typically a beachy, tropical look, but since many popular manufacturers make batiks, there is a great variety out there to explore!
-Moda Fabrics, for example, creates batik fabric, so if you’re a big fan of Moda, you’ll be thrilled to know that we carry Moda batik fabric!
-We adore batik quilt fabric just as much as regular cottons; our selection includes batik fabric by the yard (of course), Tonga Batiks, Island Batik fabric, Christmas batik fabric, and so much more!
+Moda Fabrics, for example, creates batik fabric, so if you’re a big fan of Moda, you’ll be thrilled to know that we carry Moda batik fabrics!
+We adore batik quilt fabric just as much as regular cottons; our selection includes fabric by the yard (of course), Tonga Batiks, Island Batik fabric, Christmas batik fabric, and so much more!

 Daily Deals, Tutorials, New Arrivals, & More?
 Sign up for Missouri Star Quilt Co. emails!